Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 For example, you may want to to execute a search multiple times.
 Or, perhaps for verifying your test results you need to process a "result set" returned from a database.

-If we take the same `Google search example`_ we've been using, it's not so crazy to check that all the Selenium tools appear in the search results.
+Using the same `Google search example`_ we used earlier, let's check the Selenium the search results.
 This test could use the Selenese:

 =================  ===========================  =============
 open               /